Philadelphia Car Accident Lawyers

 However, getting this evidence can be time sensitive.
 Often, cars that are totaled in a collision are salvaged.
 Witnesses may move away or start to forget details of an accident.
 Striking while the iron is hot after an accident is the best way to preserve evidence in order to help win the case against the responsible party.

 It is not unusual for there to be more than one driver at fault for a crash.
 There are times when two or more vehicles may contribute to an accident.
-This can be because the drivers drove too fast for road conditions, disregarded traffic signals, failed to stop before striking another car, or any other safety rule violation.
+This more serious accidents can be because the drivers drove too fast for road conditions, disregarded traffic signals, failed to stop before striking another car, or any other safety rule violation.

 Our injury firm works to identify all the drivers or people who may have caused and contributed to an accident.
 If there are more than one, we include all those defendants in the lawsuit.
 A settlement may be reached with one or all the defendants.
 If the case proceeds to trial, then we try to apportion fault between the defendants.
 A jury will decide what percentage of fault may be the responsibility of each unsafe driver.